 Public transport in Stockholm is accessible to most people.
 Here is accessibility in brief, for more detailed information, see the Swedish pages or call Customer Services +46 8 600 10 00.
+You can also download our leaflet about accessibility in Stockholm's public transport.
+It's called "Everyone has their own way of travelling" and is available for download in the link section below this text.

 - Accessible Metro, commuter train, light railway and tram stations: Trains and the platforms are at the same level at nearly all stations.